-It’s no surprise that we were moving a little slow but we still had a little bit of try-hard left in our gas tank.
+It’s no surprise that we were moving a little slow but we still had a little bit of try-hard left in our gas tanks.
 Eighty plus feet of fucking hard, varied, and very technical climbing was ahead of me.
 I had several “Shit, I really just want to take on this piece of gear RIGHT NOW” moments but instead, told myself, “Just one more move, see what happens.”

 At Meme’s, the barista chuckled that I was still wearing my tape gloves.
 Sarah had taken hers off in the car.
 We sat and ordered beverages and I unwrapped the tape and rubbed my raw wrists.
 The barista asked us if we’d just gotten down from The Headache.
 Later, Sarah informed me that while The Headache wasn’t necessarily a “newb” route, it was something that a lot of new-ish to moderate climbers get on when visiting Zion.

 Not having heard of the route, I immediately shook my head.